It’s only the most important homeschool document you’ll ever create! No pressure.

 Alternative GPA calculator if you use weighted grades GPA Calculator

 How To Homeschool Allows you to create a pdf document that can then be printed or saved on your computer.
 Uses a standard 4.0 grading scale.

 If you have Microsoft Word or Open Office, my online tutorial shows you how to build your own template that you can create and revise anytime.
 I take you from a blank sheet of paper to a finished transcript in under an hour.

-For those of you with intermediate computer skills, you can build a document in Word or Open Office, and fill in your own courses.
+You don’t need special skills or software- I can teach you how to build your document in Word or Open Office, and you’ll fill in your own courses.
 You won’t be able to automatically calculate the GPA, but you can use the free GPA calculator link above to work that out.
 This is the method I use for my kids, and after you to the first one, you’ll have no trouble building others.